YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 Think about one of those Iditarod dogs after they’ve finished for the year.

 That’s what a dog feels like when it’s tired.
-Living in countryside Japan, I don’t experience the hustle and bustle of the big cities.
+Living in the countryside of Japan, I don’t experience the hustle and bustle of the big cities.

 Lucky for me.